jasasnahal/WebDockerExampleConygre/README.md

 # Instructions

-This image requires port 80.
+This application requires port 80.

 You can use the following command to pull the docker image: